nicolas-bertin/zenbu-docker/multi-container/README.md

 - zenbu_www (apache-based httpd)
 - zenbu_agent (for automated cache building and uploaded data preparation)

-Two images will be created : a `mysql` image and a `zenbu_app` image The `zenbu_app` image is the basis for agents, webservices and running ad-hoc command line tools
+Two images will be created : a `mysql` image and a `zenbu_app` image.
+The `zenbu_app` image is the basis for agents, webservices and running ad-hoc command line tools.

 ZENBU offers a number of command line tools to manipulate the data.
-After successful deployement, run `docker docker run --rm -it zenbu_app` for a list of command line tools
+After successful deployement, run `docker docker run --rm -it zenbu_app` for a list of command line tools.

 ## Initial setup
 ### docker-compose.yaml
-- You will need to minimally edit several environment valirables left blank :
+- You will need to minimally edit several environment variables left blank :
-   - SMTP environment valirables: `SMTP_HOST`, `SMTP_USER`.
+   - SMTP environment variables: `SMTP_HOST`, `SMTP_USER`.
 Note : `SMTP_PASSWORD` is read from a file in /secrets/smtp_password.txt
    - http server's name & alias: `APACHE_SERVERALIAS`, `APACHE_SERVERNAME`
 - Several other non-essential environment variables have also been left blank : `APACHE_SERVERADMIN`, `ZENBU_CURATOR_EMAIL`
 - We recommend to leave the `MYSQL_PASSWORD` stored in /secret/db_zenbu_password.txt as-is
-- Named volumes : volumes where mysql, user, and cache data are stored can be customized to be physiocally associated with host mountpoints
+- Named volumes : volumes where mysql, user, and cache data are stored can be customized to correspond to be actual host's mountpoints

 ### secrets
 - Edit the secret file `smtp_password.txt` containing the password associated with `${SMTP_USER}`